 Wouldn’t it be a dream to have your whole family help you cook dinner?
-By creating fun and interactive meals that everyone can participate in, families can bond in a very meaningful way.
-Sharing meals is a great way to strengthen relationships and communication.
+Sharing meals together as a household is a great way to strengthen relationships and communication.
+By creating a fun and interactive meal that everyone can participate in, families can bond in a very meaningful way.
 Here are some ideas on how to get the family involved in dinner.

 Everyone loves tacos and they are actually very easy to make.
 Here are some recipes for vegetable, fish, and chicken tacos.
 If everyone is undecided on a meat or vegetable, don’t be afraid to use more than one kind.
 Once all of the ingredients are prepared, spread them out on the table in different bowls.
 Then let the family members make their own tacos.
 This hands-on dinner seems more like an arts and crafts table than meal time and is fun for everyone.

 Most kids and some adults cringe at the word salad.
 Save your taco leftovers and use them the next night to have Deconstructed Taco salads for dinner.
 By adding some extra lettuce and using ingredients that are similar to those in tacos, the idea of a salad doesn’t seem so bad anymore.
 Set out all of the ingredients on the table like before, except this time give everyone a bowl with only lettuce in it to start.
 Then they can make their own Deconstructed Taco and forget that they are actually having salads.

 TIP: Cut up the tortilla strips and pan fry them in olive oil to add a crunchy texture to the salad.